attzonko/mmpy_bot/docs/plugins.rst

 Plugins
 =======

 A chat bot is meaningless unless you can extend/customize it to fit your own use cases, which can be achieved through custom plugins.
-This page provides some details on how to get started.

 Writing your first plugin
 -------------------------